DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ```
 kubectl describe pod flaski
 ```

 ---

 ## Short interlude
-We now have a Pod consisting of one or more containers running.
-What about daily tasks the Docker Admin is used to?
+We now have a POD consisting of one or more containers running.
+What about daily tasks the Docker admin is used to?

-No Problem, it's nearly the same.
+No problem, it's nearly the same.
 ```
 kubectl logs flaski
  * Running on http://0.0.0.0:80/ (Press CTRL+C to quit)